DWFlanagan/ntrh/11-tute_speak.md

 **VCC**

 n.
-(RPI, pronounced \`\`Vee-See-See'') The Voorhees Computing Center, often confused with the Chapel and Cultural Center as the seat of religious power on campus.
+(RPI, pronounced "Vee-See-See") The Voorhees Computing Center, often confused with the Chapel and Cultural Center as the seat of religious power on campus.

 **Vector**

 n.
 (1.)
 In mathematics, a one dimensional matrix.
 (2.)
 Someone who is falling off a tall building.
-Derives from the last cry of the falling body, \`\`I'm a vector!''
+Derives from the last cry of the falling body, "I'm a vector!"

 **Whoosh**